-IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box, and then select the Sign-on options app.
-If Fingerprint recognition is not listed as an option, then your notebook does not include a fingerprint reader.
+IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon (select products only) in the taskbar, type Sign-in options in the search box, and then follow the on-screen instructions.
+If Fingerprint reader is not listed as an option, then your notebook does not include a fingerprint reader.